By Julia Griffith FGA DGA EG

 3: "Laboratory-Grown Diamonds Are Fake Diamonds."

-Laboratory-grown diamonds should not be described as ‘real’.
-However, the word ‘fake’ is equally wrong.
+Just as laboratory-grown diamonds should not be described as ‘real’, the word ‘fake’ is equally wrong.
 It can cause just as much confusion.

-‘Fake’ suggests that the stone is an imitation of diamond such as cubic zirconia, synthetic moissanite, or paste.
-The phrase 'fake diamonds' has been used for imitations for decades.
+‘Fake’ suggests that the stone is not diamond at all - but instead an imitation of diamond such as cubic zirconia, synthetic moissanite, or paste.
+The phrase 'fake diamonds' has been used for imitations for decades and is what many people would think of if they heard the phrase 'fake diamonds'.

-Though an artificial version of diamond, laboratory-grown diamonds have all the same beauty and durability.
-They are the same material.
-This eliminates the word ‘fake’ from being an appropriate term to use as it could cause confusion.
+Though an artificial version of diamond, laboratory-grown diamonds are diamond - possessing the same beauty and durability.
+This eliminates the word ‘fake’ from being an appropriate term to use.

 How to counteract this argument: